alajusticia/laravel-logins/README.md

 The component expects:

 - a `logins` prop containing the tracked logins to display
-- a `disconnectAllUrl` prop for the "disconnect all other devices" action
+- a `disconnectAllUrl` prop for the "Disconnect all other devices" action
 - each login item to expose its own `disconnect_url`

-Use the published controller for the logout actions:
+In your routes, use the published controller for the logout actions:

 ```php
 use App\Http\Controllers\LoginsController;